vishnugamini/NumberMystery/README.md

 ## Installation

-To play Guess the Number on your local machine, follow these steps:
+To play NumberMystery on your local machine, follow these steps:

 1. Clone the repository